HCV Current Initiative

-HCV Current is a national initiative among the ATTC Regional Centers to increase hepatitis C (HCV) knowledge among medical and behavioral health professionals, especially staff at federally qualified health centers.
+HCV Current is a national initiative among the ATTC Regional Centers to increase hepatitis C (HCV) knowledge among medical and behavioral health professionals.

 To disseminate the latest on the rapidly evolving field of HCV, this initiative provides comprehensive resources for health professionals, including:

 Click here to download an overview of the HCV Current initiative.

 HCV Current is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Approximately 2.5 to 4 million people are infected with hepatitis C virus (HCV) in the United States (SAMHSA, 2014).
 Approximately 75% were born between 1945 and 1965 and are unaware of their infection.
 The CDC and U.S. Preventive Services Task Force (USPSTF) recommended in 2013 that baby boomers should be offered a one-time screening for HCV.
 Research shows that since then, there was a very small increase in testing of 12.3 to 13.8% consequently keeping the birth cohort at highest risk for liver cancer and HCV related disease and cirrhotic liver complications.

 Approximately 70 percent of new HCV infections are believed to occur among people who inject drugs.
 This increase has been driven by the opioid epidemic that affects many communities across the country.
 Unsafe injection drug use has contributed to a 250 percent increase in HCV infections between 2010 and 2014.
 (National Viral Hepatitis Plan 2017-2020)

 HCV Current offers multiple training options, including: